siyuanligit/mk/README.md

 And while keyboards using blue lighting has the highest overall rating, keyboards using pink lighting has the lowest overall rating.

-Using the information on hand, I made a shiny webApp for picking a mechanical keyboard.
-Link is in my github.
+Using the information on hand, I made a [shiny webApp](https://siyuanli.shinyapps.io/mkPicker/) for picking a mechanical keyboard.

 ### Future works